cncf/devstats.archive/README.md

 - `sudo apt-get update`
 - `sudo apt-get install python-certbot-apache`
 - `sudo certbot --apache`
-- Then You need to proxy apache https/SSL on prot 443 to http on port 3000 (this is where Grafana listens)
+- Then You need to proxy Apache https/SSL on prot 443 to http on port 3000 (this is where Grafana listens)
-- Then You need to proxy apache https/SSL on prot 10443 to http on port 8086 (this is where InfluxDB server listens)
+- Then You need to proxy Apache https/SSL on prot 10443 to http on port 8086 (this is where InfluxDB server listens)
 - Modified Apache config files are in `grafana/apache`, You need to check them and enable something similar on Your machine.
 - Your data source lives in https://<your_domain>:10443 (and https is served by Apache proxy to InfluxDB https:10443 -> http:8086)
 - Your Grafana lives in https://<your_domain> (and https is served by Apache proxy to Grafana https:443 -> http:3000)